retroriff/supercollider-px/README.md

-# Px: A patterns builder class for SuperCollider
+# Px: A patterns player class for SuperCollider

 ## Px